Cyberwarfare and China: Germany

 In July 2024, government agencies from eight nations, including Germany's Federal Intelligence Service and Federal Office for the Protection of the Constitution, released a joint advisory on APT40.

 India

 Officials in the Indian government believe that attacks on Indian government networks, such as the attack on the Indian National Security Council, have originated from China.
 According to the Indian government, Chinese hackers are experts in operating botnets, which were used in these attacks.
 Additionally, other instances of Chinese cyberattacks against India's cyberspace have been reported in multitude.

 Indonesia

 In 2021, Indonesia's State Intelligence Agency (BIN), and other government institutions were reported to have been targeted by Mustang Panda, a China-based advanced persistent threat actor.
 BIN subsequently denied any compromise of their computer systems.

 Israel

 Starting in 2019, Chinese state-sponsored espionage group UNC215 targeted Israeli government institutions, IT providers, and telecommunication firms in a series of attacks that attempted to disguise themselves as Iranian hackers.

 Italy

+Between 2024 and 2025, cyber-intrusions linked to China into Italy's Ministry of the Interior compromised the identity of 5,000 DIGOS officers.
 In July 2025, a hacker allegedly working with Hafnium, Xu Zewei, was arrested in Milan.
+Italy extradited Xu to the United States in April 2026.